borg286/sevtech/README.md

 * Blood Magic's Sigil of the Phantom Bridge lets you get around easily, avoiding Thornstalks and Soul Sand

 * Spawners can normally be picked up with the Carry On mod (shift+right click with an empty hand)

+    * The Sack of Holding can also be used to pick up and move spawners without the drawbacks of Carry On

 ## Food